 Add extra space for writing

-When enlarging text, make sure to leave space for students to write as well.
+When enlarging text for accessible documents in Microsoft Word, make sure to leave space for students to write as well.
 No one likes suddenly running out of room because the text took up so much room on the page.
 As for line spacing, I use single spacing without any issues for my assignments.

 I tint the backgrounds of my documents a light blue or light yellow color for improved readability.
-If I’m printing the document, I’ll change the background to white and print on colored paper (read more about choosing a printer here).
-For more on colored backgrounds and the readability of text (and a funny story about colorblindness), read this.
+If I’m printing the document, I’ll change the background to white and print on colored paper.

 When creating tables, make sure that words are not jumbled or cut off on the page.
 Normally, I request that each table column be displayed on one page, and then I lay out the pieces of paper next to each other to display the entire table.
 Try not to have words that extend onto another line, instead make them fit onto one line.